Chimanimani Mountains: Climate

-The mountains rise out the low Mozambican plain, and the eastward-facing slopes intercept moisture-laden winds from the Indian Ocean, creating much orographic precipitation.
+The mountains rise out of the low Mozambican plain, and the eastward-facing slopes intercept moisture-laden winds from the Indian Ocean, creating much orographic precipitation.
 There are no weather stations in the wetter Mozambican portion of the range.
-The western slopes on the Zimbabean side of the range are in the mountains' rain shadow, and generally drier.
-Zimbabwean stations at Chimanimani and Chisengu reported 1074 mm and 1406 mm, respectively.
+The western slopes on the Zimbabwean side of the range are in the mountains' rain shadow, and generally drier.
+Zimbabwean stations at Chimanimani and Chisengu reported 1,074 mm and 1,406 mm, respectively.

 The summer rainy season extends from November to late March or April.
 Above 1500 meters elevation rain can fall in any season, and frequent mists and overcast days during the dry season reduce stress on plants.

-Mean average temperature ranges from 22º C in the southeastern lowlands to less than 18º C in the high mountains.
-Frosts occur above 1500 meters elevation.
+The mean average temperature ranges from 22º C in the southeastern lowlands to less than 18º C in the high mountains.
+Frosts occur above 1500 meters in elevation.

 Ecology

 The mountains above 1000 meters are part of the Eastern Zimbabwe montane forest-grassland mosaic ecoregion.